-If some infestation remains, repeat the treatment.
+If some lichen staining remains, repeat the treatment.

-Important safety tip: If children or animals will walk on the treated surface, apply Bio Cleanze at only 50:1, keeping them well away from the working area and allow the surface to become completely dry before allowing them back.
+Important: If children or animals will walk on the treated surface, apply Bio Cleanze at only 50:1, keeping them well away from the working area and allow the surface to become completely dry before allowing them back.

-Important note re wall render: When treating render we generally do not recommend high-pressure jet washing, as it can damage the delicate surface of modern renders such as KRend and Weber.
+Important note re wall render: When treating render we do not recommend high-pressure jet washing, as it can damage the delicate surface of modern renders such as KRend and Weber.

 Use of a jet washer, set to low pressure and/or using a wide angle fan jet, is fine for rinsing however.
 The pressure of the water when it contacts the render should be approximately that of tap water pressure.